 Bowls vs Golf

 Many golfers take up lawn bowls and wish they’d made the switch ten years earlier!
-Speaking as ex-golfers and committed bowlers, here are the differences between Bowls vs Golf:
+Speaking as ex-golfers and committed bowlers, here some differences between Bowls vs Golf:

 - You can generally walk to the local bowling club and ‘have a roll’ in minutes, compared to a frustrating drive through traffic to the nearest golf course.